 We continue to observe a general decreasing trend in average fine sediment levels in the Little Naches and Upper Yakima drainages.
-Increases observed since 2015 in both drainages could mean that we are experiencing some effect from the large fires in recent years.
+Increases observed in 2016-2019 in both drainages may have been due to effects from the large fires the region has experienced in recent years.
 Overall, the generally low rates of fine sediment should be conducive for egg and alevin survival and should favor salmonid spawning success.

-The results of the USFS sampling in the South Fork Tieton River have also been low over a 17-year sampling period.
+The results of the USFS sampling in the South Fork Tieton River were also low over a 17-year sampling period.
 These conditions should be favorable for early life history survival of bull trout.